-Self-confidence is a critical component of emotional intelligence, and leaders need to always have the self-awareness to walk a fine line between confidence and arrogance.
-But there are many other aspects to self-awareness as well, and a very important one is being alert to how your unintentional actions or behaviour can communicate a message you never intended.
+Self-confidence is a critical component of emotional intelligence.
+So leaders need to always have the self-awareness to walk a fine line between confidence and arrogance.
+But there are many other aspects to self-awareness as well.
+One very important one is being alert to how your unintentional actions or behaviour can communicate a message you never intended.

 Now be honest with yourself, are you guilty of doing exactly this?
 I can tell you from personal experience that unless you’re paying attention, it’s very easy to not even realize that you are glancing over at that clock on the bottom right of your computer screen.
 You may think that it’s not noticed, but it is.
 Truth is, I am guilty as well (and I teach this stuff)!